Weekend Road Trip: Jubilee Railroad Resort & Lake Shasta Caverns - 510 Families

-I thank our guest writer, Lisa, for sharing her family’s adventures in Redding, Lake Shasta Caverns, and the Railroad Park Resort.
-We hope to copy her mini vacation very soon!Â
+I thank our guest writer, Lisa, for sharing her family’s adventures in Redding, Lake Shasta Caverns, and the Jubilee Railroad Wilderness Lodge in Dunsmuir.
+We hope to copy her mini vacation very soon!

 For a recent school holiday, our family of four made a two-night trip North and slept in a real train caboose.
-By day, we explored a science museum, playground, and the caverns at Lake Shasta.
+By day, we explored a science museum, a playground, and the caverns at Lake Shasta.
 I highly recommend this getaway for Bay Area families.

-Check availability for Railroad Park Resort
+Check availability for Jubilee Railroad Resort >>

-Redding Highlights
+Redding Highlights for Kids

 Turtle Bay Exploration Park and gardens